xogeny/dockergen/README.md

 image from an existing Dockerfile.
-But because we want to supporting building using private repositories AND doing so as part of the **build process** (as opposed to installing Node packages when the container is start), we need to add some build arguments.
+But because we want to supporting building using private repositories AND doing so as part of the **build process** (as opposed to installing Node packages when the container is started), we need to add some build arguments.
 The typical build command would look something like:

 ```